Barkley rushed 18 times for 107 yards and a touchdown while catching three of seven targets for 28 yards in Sunday's 28-14 loss to the Bills.

 Barkley rushed 21 times for 43 yards and a touchdown and caught five of seven targets for 34 yards in Sunday's 28-27 loss to the Colts.

-Barkley rushed off the left end to get the scoring started on the day with a one-yard touchdown in the first quarter.
+Barkley rushed off left end to get the scoring started on the day with a one-yard touchdown in the first quarter.
 It was fortunate for his fantasy owners, as he turned in a second straight dud from a yardage standpoint.
-The rookie standout will look to get back to his usual ways at home Week 17 against a Dallas defense likely to rest many of its starters after already having clinched the NFC East.
+The rookie standout will look to get back to his usual level of production at home Week 17 against a Dallas defense likely to rest many of its starters after already having clinched the NFC East.

 Barkley rushed for 31 yards on 14 carries, adding four receptions for 25 yards during Sunday's 17-0 loss to Tennessee.

 Widely considered to be a generational talent before taking his first NFL snap, Barkley averaged 134.8 offensive yards per game through his first 13 appearances as a pro, never once dipping below 94 yards in any outing.
 That is, until he ran into the buzz saw that is the Titans defense, a unit that's held opponents to 14 or fewer points on six occasions this season.
-Barkley was completely neutralized by the Tennessee front seven, putting forth 56 total yards -- an output 40.4 percent beneath his previous career-low.
-His 2.2 yards per rush average an established a new career-worst, while he also continues a curious streak of ineffectiveness in the passing game as of late, compiling no more than 27 receiving yards over any of his past three outings, and failing to record a touchdown during that span (52.8 YPG through Week 12, with four receiving scores).
-The still incredibly reliable Barkley looks to rebound in Week 16 against Indianapolis, facing a Colts defense that entered Sunday allowing the second-most running back receptions this season (91).
+Barkley was completely neutralized by the Tennessee front seven, putting forth 56 total yards -- an output 40.4 percent beneath his previous career low.
+His 2.2 yards per rush average established a new career worst.
+Meanwhile, he also continued a curious streak of ineffectiveness in the passing game, one that's seen him compile no more than 27 receiving yards over any of his past three outings while failing to record a touchdown during that span (52.8 YPG and four receiving scores through Week 12).
+The still incredibly reliable Barkley will look to rebound in Week 16 against Indianapolis, facing a Colts defense that entered Sunday allowing the second-most running back receptions this season (91).